snarfed/webutil/README.md

 * Supports Python 3.7+.
 * [Reference documentation.](https://oauth-dropins.readthedocs.io/en/stable/source/oauth_dropins.webutil.html)

-webutil is public domain.
+webutil is dedicated to the public domain.
 You may also use it under the [CC0 public domain dedication](https://creativecommons.org/share-your-work/public-domain/cc0/).